-Epidemic secretory diarrheal disease caused by Vibrio cholerae, which releases a toxin that stimulates adenylate cyclase.
+Epidemic secretory diarrheal disease caused by Vibrio cholerae, which releases a toxin that stimulates adenylate cyclase in intestinal cells.
 Usually a disease of poverty but well described in returning travelers.

 Classically, patients present passing large quantities (liters) of rice-water stools.